Smart Coupons

 • Centralised governance visibility across participating markets

-• Structured activation models for both pan‑European and single‑market multi‑retail campaigns
+• Structured activation models for single‑retail, single‑market, and pan‑European multi‑retail campaigns

 • Structured traceability across validation and settlement layers